Building a Transport Package: The Right Way

 file will be your starting point.
 You edit it to meet the needs of whatever project you are currently working on *after* you create the new project in the UI.
 Once you have it the way you want it, you should never need to edit it again.

-What you mainly want to change is the personal information at the top of the file (e.g., your email address, web site, etc.).
+What you mainly want to change in the master (Example) config file is the personal information at the top of the file (e.g., your email address, website, year, copyright, etc.).
 You may also want to remove some of the example objects (especially the second category) if you're sure that you will never need them.
 You'll always have the original example.config.php

 MyComponent is designed to work with a variety of workflows.
 The odds are good that no matter how you prefer to work, MyComponent will make your life easier.
 These workflows assume that you have created a duplicate of the example.config.php